 An excellent Budget Camping Safari into Lesotho and along the Garden Route of South Africa, starting in Durban and ending in Cape Town, South Africa.

-From Durban we travel into the Drakensberg Mountains where we enjoy the breathtaking scenery of the Royal Natal National Park, before crossing into mountainous Lesotho to go hiking, visit a village and do optional pony trekking.
-From Lesotho we drive to Graaff Reinet in the arid Small Karoo of South Africa to experience the remote open landscapes of this inland region and tour the historic town.
+From Durban, we travel into the Drakensberg Mountains where we enjoy the breathtaking scenery of the Royal Natal National Park, before crossing into mountainous Lesotho to go hiking, visit a village and do optional pony trekking.
+From Lesotho, we drive to Graaff-Reinet in the arid Karoo of South Africa.
+In this remote inland region, we have sundowners in the Valley of Desolation.

-Next we go game viewing in Addo Elephant National Park, before driving west along the scenic Garden Route of South Africa, where highlights include Tsitsikamma Park, Nature's Valley and Plettenberg Bay.
-Then we drive along the Route 62 into the Cape Winelands where we go wine tasting and explore the charming town of Stellenbosch on foot.
-This memorable Durban to Cape Town via Lesotho Safari finishes with a cultural tour of Cape Town where our journey ends.
+Next, we go wildlife viewing in Addo Elephant National Park, before driving west along the scenic Garden Route of South Africa, where highlights include Tsitsikamma Park, Nature's Valley and Plettenberg Bay.
+Then we visit Cango Caves and drive via the Route 62 to the Cape Whale Coast where we explore Hermanus and Stony Point Nature Reserve.
+This memorable Durban to Cape Town via Lesotho Tour finishes with a taste of the Cape Winelands en route to Cape Town where our magical journey ends.

-The Drakensberg Mountain Range is the tallest in South Africa peaking at over 3000 metres, and named after the mountains that look like dragons' backs.
+The Drakensberg Mountain Range is the tallest in South Africa peaking at over 3000 metres and named after the mountains that look like dragons' backs.
 On day two your guide leads you on a hike in this mountainous area, where hiking is the most popular activity.
+The hike is selected to match your group's fitness levels and is done at a pace that suits you.
 We walk in the Royal Natal National Park, where we have the chance to see old San rock paintings with a local guide.
-Alternatively you can enjoy optional outdoor activities, such as horse riding - an exciting way to explore the Drakensberg.
+Alternatively, you can enjoy optional outdoor activities, such as horse riding - an exciting way to explore the Drakensberg.

 We camp (shared ablutions) at a resort with a swimming pool, bar, internet, laundry services and a shop.